Norman Baillie-Stewart: Espionage career

-In the spring of 1933, Baillie-Stewart was court-martialled at Chelsea Barracks under the Official Secrets Act for selling military secrets to a foreign power.
-Because Britain was not at war, Baillie-Stewart was not in danger of the death penalty, but the ten charges against him carried a maximum sentence of 140 years in jail.
-He pleaded not guilty to all charges.
+Baillie-Stewart's court-martial began at Chelsea Barracks on 20 March.
+He faced ten charges under the Official Secrets Act 1911 for selling military secrets to a foreign power; he plead not-guilty to all of them.
+Britain was not at war so he was in no danger of execution, but the ten charges carried a maximum sentence of 140 years in jail.

 The court was told that Baillie-Stewart began to offend in 1931 when he met and fell in love with a German woman while he was holidaying in Germany.
 He decided to become a German citizen and wrote a letter to the German Consul in London to offer his services.
-Receiving no answer, he travelled to Berlin without permission to take leave, where he telephoned the German Foreign Ministry and demanded to talk to an English-speaker.
+Receiving no answer, he travelled to Berlin (without permission to take leave) where he telephoned the German Foreign Ministry and demanded to talk to an English-speaker.
 That resulted in him making contact with a Major Mueller under the Brandenburg Gate, where he agreed to spy for Germany.

-Using the pretext of studying for Staff College examinations, he borrowed from the Aldershot Military Library specifications and photographs of an experimental tank, the Vickers A1E1 Independent, as well as a new automatic rifle and notes on the organisation of tank and armoured car units.
-It was charged that he had sold this material to a German known as "Otto Waldemar Obst" in return for which he received two letters signed "Marie-Luise", one containing ten £5 notes and the other four £10 notes.
-Evidence was also produced that he had also made several trips to the Netherlands to meet his handlers.
-MI5 files have since shown that Marie-Luise had been merely a figment of his controller's imagination.
-Major Mueller's covername was Obst (fruit) and Baillie-Stewart's was Poiret (little pear), and Marie-Luise, a type of pear, was used to conceal their correspondence.
+Using the pretext of studying for Staff College examinations, Baillie-Stewart borrowed from the Aldershot Military Library specifications and photographs of an experimental tank, the Vickers A1E1 Independent, as well as a new automatic rifle and notes on the organisation of tank and armoured car units.

-Ballie was convicted of seven of the ten charges against him and was imprisoned for five years.
-He was released from Maidstone Prison on 20 January 1937.
-He was initially held at the Tower of London and was the last British subject to be held there as a proper prisoner, rather than as one awaiting transfer.